-Silvery color a little bit of hint of yellow on it and it’s a quite a textured finish the 3 by 2 aspect ratio makes it a little bit deeper than the average laptop and a little bit deeper than the 16 by 10 aspect ratio regular x1 yoga from Lenovo obviously it’s a ThinkPad.
+Silvery colour a little bit of hint of yellow on it and it’s a quite a textured finish the 3 by 2 aspect ratio makes it a little bit deeper than the average laptop and a little bit deeper than the 16 by 10 aspect ratio regular x1 yoga from Lenovo it’s a ThinkPad.

-Because god forbid your cat actually starts playing with keyboard right human presence detection anyway you can disable this if you want to or you can leave it on and also knows when you walk up to and it can use the facial recognition windows hello IR camera to unlock it automatically and that part actually is pretty cool and there is a thing shutter on there for privacy.
+Because god forbid your cat starts playing with the keyboard right human presence detection anyway you can disable this if you want to or you can leave it on and also knows when you walk up to and it can use the facial recognition windows hello IR camera to unlock it automatically and that part is pretty cool and there is a thing shutter on there for privacy.

-But I can’t say that I really like it mostly because if you are doing things like click dragging where you’re keeping your thumb down and where the mouse button area is at the lower track bit it often doesn’t want to move and it catches on too late.
+But I can’t say that I really like it mostly because if you are doing things like click-dragging where you’re keeping your thumb down and where the mouse button area is at the lower track bit it often doesn’t want to move and it catches on too late.

 Lenovo ThinkPad X1 Titanium Yoga Spec:-

 |13.5” QHD 2256 × 1504 IPS display, 3:2 aspect ratio

 |Supports Lenovo precision pen (Wacom AES)

 |Intel Core i5-1130G7, i5-1140G7 vPro i7-1160G7, i7-1180G7 vPro

 |Intel Iris Xe graphics

 |8/16 GB LPDDR4x 4266 MHZ RAM, soldered

 |M.2 SSD up to 2 TB

 |Fingerprint scanner & Window Hello IR Camera w/ Think Shutter

 |Intel WI-FI 6 AX201 + Bluetooth 5.1

 |2 × 2- Watt stereo speaker, Dolby Atmos

 |44.5 WHr battery, 65 Watt USB-C Charger

 |Starting Price: $ 1,685

-This one is just okay of course this is a convertible so you can use this in tablet mode in presentation mode in you name it you know all the usual versatility of the yoga 360-degree hinges and the hinges are reasonably stiff and there’s some bouncing if you shake the laptop and say you were riding on a bus or something like that pen.
+This one is just okay of course this is a convertible so you can use this in tablet mode in presentation mode you name it you know all the usual versatility of the yoga 360-degree hinges and the hinges are reasonably stiff and there’s some bouncing if you shake the laptop and say you were riding on a bus or something like that pen.

-But for hand writing notes it’s lovely and even for casual art work it does the job just fine.
+But for handwriting notes, it’s lovely and even for casual artwork, it does the job just fine.

-This has a QHD Resolution display again three by 2 aspect ratios IPS and Lenovo claims it’s 450 nits of brightness we actually measured even higher which is always nice experientially you open it up you boot it up you said that’s a nice-looking display as good contrast good colors full SRGB it’s not ultra-wide gamma 100 p3 display but still it looks good since it’s a touch screen.
+This has a QHD Resolution display again three by 2 aspect ratios IPS and Lenovo claims it’s 450 nits of brightness we measured even higher which is always nice experientially you open it up you boot it up you said that’s a nice-looking display as good contrast good colours full SRGB it’s not ultra-wide gamma 100 p3 display but still it looks good since it’s a touch screen.

-It is a glossy display as reflectivity goes versus hp and dell it’s actually not that bad though so I would just say the display is one of the strong points of this laptop and it’s nice having that bump up in resolution without going all the way to 4k which is probably overkill for most people with a 13.5-inch display in terms of performance we have the lower power CPUs from intel’s 11th generation line the ones that can do 7 watts to 15 watts versus the 15 watts plus you see with your usual Ultrabook CPUs
+It is a glossy display as reflectivity goes versus hp and dell it’s not that bad though so I would just say the display is one of the strong points of this laptop and it’s nice having that bump up in resolution without going all the way to 4k which is probably overkilled for most people with a 13.5-inch display in terms of performance we have the lower power CPUs from intel’s 11th generation line the ones that can do 7 watts to 15 watts versus the 15 watts plus you see with your usual Ultrabook CPUs

 Lenovo ThinkPad X1 Titanium Yoga Benchmarks:

-But it just doesn’t hold the clock speeds as well as the x1 nano does ram is soldered on board we’ll take a look at the internals and discuss all that stuff soon battery life on this is pretty good we have a 44.5-watt hour battery which is reasonably good size battery for very thin and light laptop and it comes with Lenovo 65-watt fast charger.
+But it just doesn’t hold the clock speeds, as well as the x1 nano, does ram is soldered onboard we’ll take a look at the internals and discuss all that stuff soon battery life on this is pretty good we have a 44.5-watt-hour battery which is reasonably good size battery for very thin and light laptop and it comes with Lenovo 65-watt fast charger.

-So given the fact we have a lower power CPU here and intel xc integrated iris graphics it’s going gonna depend on what you do but for our usual test of light weight productivity work a little streaming video editing two photos in photoshop with the brightness set to 200 nits we were seeing about nine hours eight to nine hours of battery life that is that’s not bad and if you run into lower brightness or if you are doing lower workloads on this thing you could probably push it even farther so it does well in the battery department.
+So given the fact we have a lower power CPU here and intel xc integrated iris graphics it’s going gonna depend on what you do but for our usual test of lightweight productivity work a little streaming video editing two photos in photoshop with the brightness set to 200 nits we were seeing about nine hours eight to nine hours of battery life that is that’s not bad and if you run into lower brightness or if you are doing lower workloads on this thing you could probably push it even farther so it does well in the battery department.